Skip to content

 How 95% Mortgages Work

 According to Yes Homebuyers, it now takes first-time buyers on average 6.6 years to save for a mortgage deposit in the UK, with those in London taking an average of 11 years to save.
-The government initiative to offer more 95% mortgages has been introduced in an effort to turn “generation rent” into “generation buy”.
+The government initiative to offer more 95% mortgages was introduced in an effort to turn “generation rent” into “generation buy”.

 A 95% mortgage is also described as having 95% LTV.
 This stands for “loan-to-value”, meaning the percentage of the property’s value that is covered by the mortgage supplied by your lender.